Morgan Barbançon

 Morgan Barbançon Mestre (born 12 August 1992 in Paris, France) is a French and Spanish Olympic dressage rider.
 Representing Spain, she competed at the 2012 Summer Olympics in London where she finished 7th in team competition and 23rd in the individual competition.

-Barbançon competed at the 2014 World Equestrian Games in Normandy, France where she finished 5th in team dressage, 15th in special dressage and 15th in freestyle dressage competition.
-She also competed at the 2015 FEI World Cup Finals in Las Vegas, Nevada where she finished 8th.
+Barbançon competed at the 2014 World Equestrian Games in Normandy, France, where she finished 5th in team dressage, 15th in special dressage and 15th in freestyle dressage competition.
+She also competed at the 2015 FEI World Cup Finals in Las Vegas, Nevada, where she finished 8th.

 She competes for France since May 2018.

 Biography

-Morgan started riding at an age of three in Switzerland and started dressage at an age of 10.
+Morgan started riding at the age of three in Switzerland and started dressage at the age of 10.
 Morgan competed successfully in the youth division and competed at several European Championships for Ponies and Juniors.
 In 2012 she competed at the age of 20 at the Olympic Games in London under the vision of triple Olympic gold-medalist Anky van Grunsven.
 After eight years living in The Netherlands, she returned back to Switzerland in 2018.
-In the recent years she has competed several horses on Grand Prix level, including Painted Black, Sir Donnerhall II OLD, Girasol, Bolero, Vitana V, Heimliche Liebe, Don Lorean and Black Pearl.
+In recent years she has competed several horses at Grand Prix level, including Painted Black, Sir Donnerhall II OLD, Girasol, Bolero, Vitana V, Heimliche Liebe, Don Lorean and Black Pearl.

+Suspension

+In 2024, Barbançon Mestre was shortlisted for the French national team in consideration for the summer Olympic Games.
+She was later suspended from the team when she failed to comply with France's anti-doping agency to report her whereabouts for out-of-competition drug testing.
+She claimed the lack of compliance was due to technical issues, but the organization dismissed the appeal and extended her suspension to 18 months.